paritytech/ledgeracio/README.md

 ## Top-level commands

 ### Allowlist handling: `ledgeracio allowlist`
+# TODO: can't this be used for any account?
+I get this is mostly interesting to validators, but it isn't limited to validator stash accounts right?
 The Ledgeracio app enforces a list of allowed validator stash accounts.
 This is managed using the `ledgeracio allowlist` command.